Our Residential Communities

 College Learning Communities

 College Learning Communities (CLCs) integrate academics into the residential experience of participating students by extending their learning beyond the realms of the classroom.
 CLC residents continue to cite their ability to develop both socially and academically as a key benefit of their learning community experience.
 Within these residence halls, faculty members participate in regular dinners in addition to hosting lectures and small discussion groups.
 These activities and events allow Drexel's residential students to engage with faculty and staff outside of the classroom, seamlessly connecting all aspects of their Drexel collegiate experience.
-Academic engagement also remains at the forefront of each residential community, as Residential Living and Student Conduct (RLSC) integrates academics and faculty involvement into all residential populations.
+Academic engagement also remains at the forefront of each residential community, as Housing and Residence Life integrates academics and faculty involvement into all residential populations.

 Learn more about College Learning Communities and then look for additional information in your housing portal when you sign up for University Housing.